-Only in 1951 the core of Gandria was connected to the international road built in 1936.
-The Gandria district is equipped with a parking lot that was built in the seventies next to the cantonal road that connects Lugano to Porlezza, in Italy.
-Between the car park and the lake there is a difference in height of 54 meters.
-The parking area and the stairway leading down to the lake are the doors to the olive path.
+Since ancient times, the landscape of Gandria is characterized by cultivated terraces supported by dry stone walls.
+Numerous sources testify that the cultivation of olives in Gandria was already well established in the 14th century.
+Gandria was connected to the international road (built in 1936) only in 1951.
+Currently, the village has a car park that was built in the seventies next to the cantonal road connecting Lugano and Porlezza, Italy.
+Between the parking area and the lake there is a drop of 54 meters.
+The car park and the stairway that leads down to the lake give access to the olive path.

 The arrangement of this stairway fits into the wider project of revitalizing the olive path, developed in team with Oikos, an environmental consulting and engineering studio.
 The overall project aims at regenerating several olive trees and arranging the footpath that crosses the village, thereby connecting different terraced slopes cultivated with olive trees.